brainlife/app-intersect-tract-roi/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.34-blue.svg)](https://doi.org/10.25663/bl.app.34)

 # app-intersect-tract-roi
-This app will perform ensemble tracking between 2 or more cortical regions of interest (ROIs) from either a freesurfer parcellation or an atlas parcellation.
-First, the ROIs are registered to diffusion space using Freesurfer's mri_label2vol, and a white matter mask is generated in diffusion space, by running the create_wm_mask script.
-Then, tracking will be performed using mrtrix/0.2.12 by running the trackROI2ROI script.
-Finally, a classification structure will be generated using Vistasoft's bsc_mergeFGandClass and bsc_makeFGsFromClassification functions by running the classificationGenerator script.
+This app will intersect chosen tract with the selected (ROI/ROIs) from either a freesurfer parcellation, atlas parcellation or uploaded ROI.
+ROIs will are transformed to vistasoft compatible format.
+You can specify the minimum distance between the ROI and tract to assign it to the intersected group (default 0.87).
+The output will be a new tract file that traverses through the selected ROI.
+App can work in two modes "and" selecting the fibers passing throught the ROI and "not" selecting only the fibers that are not passing through the ROI

 ### Authors
 - Brad Caron (bacaron@iu.edu)